KitwareMedical/SlicerITKUltrasound/Documentation/source/Modules/ScanConversion/index.rst

 .. figure:: ResamplingMethodsInSlicerGUI.png
   :alt: Resampling methods in the Slicer GUI

-  All resampling methods are available across in the three probe geometry scan conversion modules.
+  All resampling methods are available in the three probe geometry scan conversion modules.
 Select the desired resampling method with the button in the above section.